rili0214/Code-Debugging-Project/CDP_Readme.txt

 project_postgeneation_root/
-├── main.py                             # The main entry point to run the server and initialize endpoints ├── requirements.txt                    # All dependencies required by the backend                          (Not yet avalibale)
+├── main.py                             # The main entry point to run the server and initialize endpoints ├── requirements.txt                    # All library dependencies required by the backend
-├── config.py                           # Configuration file for any global settings                        (Not yet avalibale)
-├── app/                                # Directory for the server application │   ├── __init__.py                     # Initializes app as a package
-│   ├── routes.py                       # Defines API endpoint to communicate with other backends/frontends
+├── tools.txt                           # All tools dependencies required by the backend ├── app/                                # Directory for the server application │   ├── routes.py                       # Defines API endpoint to communicate with other backends/frontends
 │   └── utils.py                        # Utility functions for formatting, logging, etc.
 │   └── get_code.py                     # Extract and validate code block from the LLM's output